Ayesigarooney/ayesigarooney/README.md

 ---

 ### 💬 Ask me about:
-> Software development best practices, coding challenges, and the latest trends in technology.
+> Software development best practices, coding challenges, and the latest trends in technology like online live streaming(both radio and tv).

 ---